HemalKit/TourPlanner/README.md

 ## TourPlanner

-This Travel website is developing to faclitate followings
+This Travel website is being developed to facilitate followings.

 High-quality photography
 A brief summary of the area, with highlights of important places